-The answer is no. They’re priced to entice mom, and dad, more likely grandma and grandpa or uncle into buying the cheap little plastic rod and reel sets.
-It’s cut to see you’re two or four-year-old granddaughter holding a Shrek or Little Mermaid themed rod and reel at the edge of a small pond.
+The answer is no. They’re priced to entice mom and dad, more likely grandma and grandpa or uncle, into buying the cheap little plastic rod and reel sets.
+It’s cut to see your two or four-year-old granddaughter holding a Shrek or Little Mermaid-themed rod and reel at the edge of a small pond.

 The problem is that the cuteness wears off long after the reel has seized up and the rod is splintered.

-They’re not nearly as cute, but a good, entry-level rod and reel combo doesn’t cost much and they’ll last a long time while teaching the rudimentary basics of casting, reeling, setting the hook, and simply enjoying a lifetime sport for these youngsters.
+They’re not nearly as cute, but a good entry-level rod and reel combo doesn’t cost much.
+Plus, they’ll last a long time while teaching the rudimentary basics of casting, reeling, setting the hook, and simply enjoying a lifetime sport for these youngsters.